JulesViennotFranca/VerifiedCatenableDeque/README.md

   insert and extract an element at the rear end of the queue.

 In addition to these four operations,
-*catenable deques* support a concatenation operation, which expects two deques and produces a deque.
+*catenable deques* support a concatenation operation, *concat*, which expects two deques and produces a deque.
+We say *cadeque* as a short-hand for *catenable deque*.

-Following Kaplan and Tarjan's paper, we implement four data structures, each of which supports a subset of the above five operations.
+Following Kaplan and Tarjan's paper, we implement four data structures, each of which supports a subset of the above operations.
 The following table shows which operations are supported and indicates their worst-case time complexity: